PJM Glossary

 Generation Dispatcher

-Member personnel who participate in the real-time operations of the PJM system by dispatching generation and performing other generation-related real-time duties as found on the PJM Generation Dispatcher Task List
+Member personnel who participate in the real-time operations of the PJM system by dispatching generation and performing other generation-related real-time duties as found on the PJM Generation Dispatcher Task List.

 Generation Offer